Healthy Fruits: 10 Facts About How They Benefit Your Health and Products

 A healthy diet is quickly becoming one of the most important factors in consumers’ lives.
-Coming out of a global pandemic with several lockdowns, people are more concerned with what they’re putting in their body.
-Due to this shift it is vital for companies in the food industry to provide natural, organic, and healthy options to consumers.
+Many people pay extra attention to what they’re putting into their body.
+It is therefore vital for companies in the food industry to provide natural, organic, and healthy options to consumers.

 A healthy diet is quickly becoming one of the most important factors in consumers’ lives.
-Coming out of a global pandemic with several lockdowns, people are more concerned with what they’re putting in their body.
-Due to this shift it is vital for companies in the food industry to provide natural, organic, and healthy options to consumers.
+Many people pay extra attention to what they’re putting into their body.
+It is therefore vital for companies in the food industry to provide natural, organic, and healthy options to consumers.

 Processed fruits that are healthy

-We process all our fruits in a way that preserves their nutrients.
-Freeze-dried and IQF-frozen fruits retain almost all of their nutritional value and health benefits as well as taste, colour and shape.
-By using the most advanced technology we ensure a gentle processing of our fruits and vegetables.
+First of all: Fruit does not have to be fresh to be healthy.
+At Paradise Fruits for instance we process all our fruits in a way that preserves their nutrients.
+All our fruits retain almost all of their nutritional value and health benefits as well as taste and colour.
+By using the most advanced technology we ensure a gentle processing.
 This way your customers do not need to sacrifice their health when snacking on your products!
-And if you have decided to use healthy fruits in your products that were processed in a way that conserves the fruits’ benefits – let your customers know!
+And if you have decided to use healthy, gently processed fruits in your products – let your customers know!
 After all, they are looking for healthy snacking options and whether you are using bananas, pears or kiwi in your products – they each benefit our health in a certain way.
-As a reminder we have collected 10 important health facts about fruit:
+As a reminder, here are: 10 important facts about healthy fruits:

 1. Fiber